Pupix/smart-queue/README.md

 The idea of a **ticket system** seems way easier to manage in many use cases.
-All you have to do is request a `ticket` and store the data using the ticket whenever it arrives (from other asynchronous sources), you don't have to worry about ordering your data before hand.
+All you have to do is request a `ticket` and store the data using the ticket whenever it arrives (from other asynchronous sources), you don't have to worry about ordering your data beforehand.
 The queue and tickets do it for you.

 ## Download
 smart-queue is installable via: